 Have you decided to sell your house?
 Or are you planning for a home renovation?
 In both situations, home inspection plays an essential part.
 You should also opt-in for a home inspection when you are purchasing a new home.
 Don't assume that because you’ve joined hands with a pro, it means you lost the authority to inspect the house.
 It's essential to join hands with an expert residential property inspector for the house inspection.
 That way, you can save yourself from unexpected repair costs resulting in financial stress.
-Also, if you are selling the house, you will get a good to resell value.
+Also, if you are selling the house.
+Apart from this, you will get a good to resell value.

 The relevance of home inspection

 Simply put, a home inspection can give rise to many red flags in a residential property.
 When you are placing an offer for a house, it’s only after the property has passed the inspection stage.
-No buyer wants to purchase a home that has flooding problems, asbestos infestation, and cracked foundation.
+Additionally, no buyer wants to purchase a home that has flooding problems, asbestos infestation, and cracked foundation.